-13 Including public health, veterinary, agriculture, wildlife, and environmental health institutions.
+&lt;sup>15 Including public health, veterinary, agriculture, wildlife, and environmental health institutions.

-2.4 Deep dive on underlying themes
+2.4.
+Details on underlying themes

-Disease outbreaks start in communities, often among underserved and marginalized populations where conditions allow pathogens to thrive.
-In these settings, the likelihood of an outbreak escalating into an epidemic or even a pandemic is significantly increased.
-Factors such as poverty, food insecurity, and heightened susceptibility to climate change exacerbate the risk of transmission, especially when migration or regular human-animal contact amplify the chances of pathogen spillover and propagation.
-Evidence also shows that the negative effects of pandemics are felt most strongly by women.
-Often, it is these marginalized communities that lack robust infrastructure and technical capabilities in the areas of surveillance, laboratory systems, and workforce, leaving them disproportionately vulnerable to the catastrophic consequences of pandemics.
+Disease outbreaks start in communities, often among underserved and marginalized populations or in fragile and conflict-affected situations, where conditions allow pathogens to thrive.
+In these environments, where access to the health system is typically limited, the likelihood of an outbreak escalating into an epidemic or even a pandemic is significantly increased.
+Factors such as poverty, food insecurity, and vulnerability to climate change exacerbate the risk of transmission, especially when migration or regular human-animal contact amplify the chances of pathogen spillover and propagation.
+Evidence also shows that the negative effects of pandemics are felt most strongly by women, due in part to the disruption of essential services that are so critical for their health and well-being.
+Often, it is these marginalized and at-risk communities that lack robust infrastructure and technical capabilities in the areas of surveillance, laboratory systems, and workforce, leaving them disproportionately vulnerable to the catastrophic consequences of pandemics.